 Principles of Light and Color Measurement

-Watch the webinar hosted by Shannon Roberts, Product Manager at Radiant Vision Systems, as she presents the basic principles of light and color measurement.
-Shannon discusses the foundation of photometry and introduces photometric technologies that leverage these principles to accurately quantify the human visual response to ensure quality in light and display products.
+Shannon Roberts, Product Manager at Radiant Vision Systems, presents the basic principles of light and color measurement.
+In this presentation, Shannon discusses the foundations of photometry and colorimetry, and introduce photometric technologies that leverage these principles to accurately quantify the human visual response to ensure quality in light and display products.
 Topics include: